 Antiplatelets (Aspirin, Clopidogrel, Ticagrelor), anticoagulants (Enoxaparin, Dalteparin, Fondaparinux), beta-blockers (atenolol, metoprolol, bisoprolol), nitrates (isosorbide dinitrate, glyceryl trinitrate), statins (atorvastatin, rosuvastatin, simvastatin, pitavastatin), ACE inhibitors (ramipril, enalapril, captopril, lisinopril) or ARBs (valsartan, candesartan, losartan, olmesartan) are given both in NSTEMI and STEMI.

 In case of reperfusion therapy, primary PCI (percutaneous coronary intervention) is the treatment of choice for STEMI.
 Where primary PCI cannot be achieved within 120 minutes of diagnosis or PCI is not available, thrombolytic therapy such as streptokinase, tenecteplase, alteplase or reteplase should be given.
 On the other hand, early coronary angiography and revascularization, either by PCI or by CABG (coronary artery bypass grafting) is the treatment of choice for medium to high risk patients with NSTEMI.
-Drug treatment is appropriate in low risk patients with NSTEMI, and coronary angiography and revascularization reserved for those who fail to settle with drug treatment.
+Drug treatment is appropriate in low risk patients with NSTEMI, and coronary angiography and revascularization reserved for those who fail to settle with drug treatment (low, medium and high risk patients are categorized in nstemi by GRACE score) .
 Thrombolytic therapy is harmful in NSTEMI.
 The aggregate data suggest that patients with NSTEMI may be put at risk of reinfarction if fibrinolytic therapy is used.

 Prognosis of NSTEMI vs STEMI: